rohityadav-sas/pcampus-login/README.md

 - phone manufacturer power-saving features
 - a slow campus portal response

-## ⚠️ Android compatibility

-The app currently targets Android API 23 on purpose.

-This is kept for the older connectivity-broadcast behavior used by the automatic-login feature.

-The main supported range is Android 6 through Android 14.

-The app has mainly been tested on Android 11 / MIUI, so behavior may differ on other phones.

-Android 15 and newer normally block installation of apps that target below API 24.
-Supporting newer Android versions properly may require changes to the automatic-login system, not only changing the target SDK number.

 ## 🔐 Privacy and security

 Your campus username and password are entered and stored on your phone.